-- Randomly switch off units during training. - Change network architecture for each data point, effectively training many different variants of the network. - When applying the trained network, multiply activations with the probability that the unit was set to zero. - ⇒ Greatly improved performance
+- Randomly switch off units during training (a form of regularization). - Change network architecture for each minibatch, effectively training many different variants of the network. - When applying the trained network, multiply activations with the probability that the unit was set to zero during training. - $\Rightarrow$ Greatly improved performance